 The performance framework considered both outcomes (aims and objectives) and outputs (enforcement) and was put in place to promote the effectiveness and efficiency of the enforcement delivered in order to maximise the effect on the desired outcomes.
 Outcomes include road deaths, serious injuries and crashes as well as other intermediate outcomes relating to driver behaviour.
 Some examples of the behavioural outcomes that might be influenced by enforcement include mean speeds and the percentage of offenders driving in excess of 10 kph above the limit.
 These outcomes often relate to 2010 road safety targets.
 Outputs include strategic offences per hour delivered (for speed, drink driving, restraints and visible road safety) and these are generally referred to as productivity measures and intended to maximise the efficiency of enforcement.
 Other quality-focused outputs are intended to maximise the effectiveness of Police enforcement by targeting particular behaviours.
-These outputs include the percentage of tickets issued in the lowest speed band above the 10 kph tolerance and the percentage of visible road safety offences that relate to manner of driving and driver duties and obligations (e.g. crossing the centre line, failing to give way).
+These outputs include the percentage of visible road safety offences that relate to manner of driving and driver duties and obligations (e.g. crossing the centre line, failing to give way).